WCSCourses/PRS2024/modules/Day4a.docx.md

 3. Which resulting files have been generated in ./out/save/ ?

 #### Note
-In the next code snippet the file path of the newly created .config (configuration) needs to be incorporated.
+In the next code snippet the file path of the newly created .config (configuration) file needs to be incorporated.
 This information is provided as part of the on-screen output.

 ### Single ancestry BridgePRS analysis: